-- 16.2-1 Medical Staff Bylaws may be adopted, amended or repealed by the following combined actions: - a.
-These Bylaws may be adopted, amended or repealed by the affirmative vote of two thirds of the staff members who are present and eligible and qualified to vote on Bylaws cast at a regular or special staff meeting provided that a copy of the proposed documents or amendments as approved by the Executive Committee was given to each staff member entitled to vote thereon with the notice of the meeting at least two weeks prior to the meeting.
-If a copy of the proposed amendments was not distributed with the notice of the meeting, the proposed amendments shall be distributed at one quarterly or special meeting and voted on at the next quarterly or special meeting.
-Amendments so approved shall become effective when approved by the Governing Board.
-Approval shall not be withheld unreasonably, and the amendments will be automatically approved within 60 days if no action is taken by the Board.
-If approval is withheld, the reasons for doing so shall be specified by the Board in writing, and shall be forwarded to the Chief of Staff and the Executive Committee.
-Neither party may amend the Medical Staff Bylaws unilaterally.
+- 16.2.1 Medical Staff Bylaws may be adopted, amended or repealed by the following combined actions: - a.
+These Bylaws may be adopted, amended or repealed by the affirmative vote of 25 percent of the Medical Staff members eligible to vote, provided that a copy of the proposed documents or amendments as approved by the Medical Executive Committee was provided to each staff member eligible to vote with the notice of a meeting at least two weeks prior to the vote. - b.
+Amendments approved by the Medical Staff shall become effective when approved by the Oversight Committee.
+Approval by the Oversight Committee shall not be withheld unreasonably, and the amendments will be automatically approved within 60 days if no action is taken by the Oversight Committee.
+If approval is withheld, the reasons for doing so shall be specified by the Oversight Committee in writing, and shall be forwarded to the Chief of Staff and the Medical Executive Committee.
+Neither party may amend the Bylaws unilaterally.

-- b.
-The approval of the Governing Board, which shall not be unreasonably withheld.
-If approval is withheld, the reasons for doing so shall be specified by the Governing Board in writing, and shall be forwarded to the Chief of Staff, the Medical Executive Committee and the Bylaws Committee. - 16.2-2 In recognition of the ultimate legal and fiduciary responsibility of the Governing Board, the organized Medical Staff acknowledges, in the event the Medical Staff has unreasonably failed to exercise its responsibility and after notice from the Governing Board to such effect, including a reasonable period of time for response, the Governing Board may impose conditions on the Medical Staff that are required for continued state licensure, approval by accrediting bodies, or to comply with law or a court order.
-In such event, Medical Staff recommendations and views shall be carefully considered by the Governing Board in its actions.
+16.2.2 In recognition of the ultimate legal and fiduciary responsibility of the Governing Board, the organized Medical Staff acknowledges, in the event the Medical Staff has unreasonably failed to exercise its responsibility and after notice from the Oversight Committee to such effect, including a reasonable period of time for response, the Oversight Committee may impose conditions on the Medical Staff that are required for continued state licensure, approval by accrediting bodies, or to comply with law or a court order.
+In such event, Medical Staff recommendations and views shall be carefully considered by the Oversight Committee in its actions.

-16.3 TECHNICAL AND EDITORIAL CORRECTIONS
+16.3 RULES AND POLICIES